 The term "personal data" means any information relating to an identified or identifiable natural person.

-This statement is drawn up in accordance with the applicable data protection legislation in Switzerland, in particular the Swiss Federal Data Protection Act ("DPA"), but also the European General Data Protection Regulation 2016/679 ("GDPR").
+This Statement is drawn up in accordance with the applicable data protection legislation in Switzerland, in particular the Swiss Federal Data Protection Act ("DPA"), but also considers the European General Data Protection Regulation 2016/679 ("GDPR").

 If you have any questions about how your personal data is used, please contact us using the following information:

-Switzerland for UNHCR is the data controller for the personal data concerned by this statement.
-Its headquarters are located at rue de Montbrillant 96, 1202 Geneva (Switzerland).
+Switzerland for UNHCR is the data controller for data processing activities described in the present Statement.
+Its headquarters are at rue de Montbrillant 96, 1202 Geneva (Switzerland).

 2. When do we collect your personal data ?